 Enrollment at MSD is cyclical in nature.
 FY 2017 had one of the largest enrollments recorded, but it also had one of the largest graduating classes at MSD.
-FY 2018 has another large graduating class.
+FY 2020 MSD enrollment is slightly below the average enrollment of FY 2019.
+However, MSD is confident that within a few years the enrollment will again increase.
 MSD considers size of graduating class when estimating future enrollment.
 The most difficult variable to estimate when calculating enrollment is admissions to the Family Education and Early Childhood Department.
 This is because these admissions are based on the number of deaf and hard-of-hearing children born each year.

-MSD is requesting funding for the following project:
+MSD is requesting funding for the following projects: